DustinHall/dustinhall.github.io/reading-notes/git-intro.md

 #### Cloning

-The clone command `$ git clone https://github.com/test` is used to make a copy of an existing Git repository.
+The clone command `$ git clone https://github.com/test` is used to make a copy of an existing Git repository by adding its URL.
 When you clone a file you copy all versions of all files for the project.
 This creates a directory called test with an initialized .git directory inside it.
 The command will also check out a copy of the newest version of the project.
 To clone a repository into a directory with a name of your choosing use: `$ git clone https://github.com/test mydirectory`.
 This makes a copy of the target repository in a directory named "my directory".

 ### Workflow
 #### Local Repository Structure